axa-ch-webhub-cloud/pattern-library/src/components/30-organisms/container/README.md

 # Container

-Adds a max-with and margin auto according to Style Guide
+Adds a max-width and margin auto according to Style Guide